Introducing Black Canadians to Tech Skills & Jobs

 How We Are Solving It

-Through an empowering approach of comprehensive technology skills training, mentorship and target job placement: World Innovation League is seeking to elevate the representation of Black Canadians and new immigrants in essential tech roles by 50% over the next five years.
-Funded in part by the Government of Canada’s Sectoral Workforce Solutions Program, this program will tackle the shortage of diverse talent in high-growth fields of artificial intelligence (AI), financial technology, workplace technologies, cybersecurity and healthcare technology.
+Through an empowering approach of comprehensive technology skills training, mentorship and target job placement: World Innovation League seeks to elevate the representation of Black Canadians and new immigrants in essential tech roles by 50% over the next five years.
+Their programming tackles the shortage of diverse talent in high-growth fields of artificial intelligence (AI), financial technology, workplace technologies, cybersecurity and healthcare technology.